sulcgroup/oxdna-viewer/examples/scripting_example-nanocrystal/README.md

 You will also need this JavaScript script, however it can just be copy and pasted when you get to it in the example:
 <a href="https://raw.githubusercontent.com/sulcgroup/oxdna-viewer/master/examples/scripting_example-nanocrystal/crystal_script3x3.js">crystal_script3x3.js</a>

 Or you can run this example from a pre-loaded file.
-Click [here](https://sulcgroup.github.io/oxdna-viewer/?configuration=https://raw.githubusercontent.com/sulcgroup/oxdna-viewer/master/examples/scripting_example-nanocrystal/tian_octahedron_ext.dat&topology=https://raw.githubusercontent.com/sulcgroup/oxdna-viewer/master/examples/scripting_example-nanocrystal/tian_octahedron_ext.top) to begin (you will still need the scripts).
+Click [here](https://sulcgroup.github.io/oxdna-viewer/?configuration=https://raw.githubusercontent.com/sulcgroup/oxdna-viewer/master/examples/scripting_example-nanocrystal/tian_octahedron_ext.dat&topology=https://raw.githubusercontent.com/sulcgroup/oxdna-viewer/master/examples/scripting_example-nanocrystal/tian_octahedron_ext.top) to begin (you will still need the script).

 ### Protocol
 1. Click and drag tian_octahedron_ext.dat and tian_octahedron_ext.top into OxView to load the structure.